How to Use Ping

 The results will indicate if the packets arrived at their intended destination and how long each packet took to complete the round trip.

-How to Use Ping in Mac
+How to Use Ping on a Mac

 - Click on Finder in the dock.